Back in 1990, I was a first-time home buyer and scared to death. I had a good job, but the thought...

-- Mortgage interest rates are currently near historic lows.
+- Mortgage interest rates have increased since 2021.
 If you’re using a mortgage to buy your home, the higher the interest rate, the less you can borrow.
 With current rates for a 30-year mortgage around 5.75 percent, some people are no longer looking to buy which has created more inventory and given home buyers more power to negotiate.

 Is Renting Better for My Finances and Lifestyle Right Now?